Keith-Maxwell/TWT-Challenges/Weekly_07_ChessDominoes/Rules.md

 Given that 0's indicate open spots and 1's indicate unavailable or filled spots.
 Return True if a chessboard can be completely filled up with dominos, return False otherwise.

 - the chessboard can be of any dimensions with all rows being the same length and all columns being the same length
-- there will only ever be two spots filled up
+- there will a random amount of spots filled up
 - the dominos always take up two spots/squares either vertically or horizontally

 ### example